anjerodesu/AVHexColor/README.md

 License
 -------------------------------
 ColorWithHex is available under the MIT license.
-See the [LICENSE](https://github.com/anjerodesu/AVColorWithHex/blob/master/LICENCE "License File") file for more info.we
+See the [LICENSE](https://github.com/anjerodesu/AVColorWithHex/blob/master/LICENCE "License File") file for more info.